Globepad/.github/profile/README.md

 **There are no projects right now?
 Why is that?**
 <br>
 Globepad is a startup founded by Arjun Sharda on January 24, 2023.
-Therefore, at the moment we are enabling our engine startup and starting our gears.
+Therefore, at the moment we are pushing forward our engines and starting to deploy our gears.
 </br>

-If you wish to work with us, you can contact [Arjun Sharda](https://www.linkedin.com/in/arjun-sharda/) on LinkedIn for our hiring opportunities!